na-na-hi/renget/archive/6wfys.md

 Oblivion Interaction Icons - Replaces the activate text ("Search", "Ride", "Molest", etc) with icons.
 Make sure to run the synthesis patcher.
 (Many icons are only for mod-added features like Use or Take or DAK, so check those out too.)
 Simple Activate SKSE - customize the activate prompt.
 Somewhat redundant with SkyHUD or BTPS but not entirely.
 Read or Take SKSE - hold shift to pick up books.
 Zero jank, compared to old papyrus implementations.
-Use or Take SKSE - hold shift to interact with food, dropped torches, potions, poisons, etc. Also jank-free.
+Use or Take SKSE - hold shift to interact with food, dropped torches, potions, poisons, etc. Also jank-free. *both of these can be set to gamepad keys.*
 Better Third Person Selection - lets you grab shit off the ground while staring at your character's ass, no pixel hunting required. *note: overrides all activate prompt settings from other mods.
 Check MCM carefully!*
 TrueHUD - Floating enemy health bars, MCM-customizable player bars, some other cool stuff.
 Sort of replaces SkyHUD in that most changes are overridden.
 Most modern UI overhauls need or support both SkyHUD and TrueHUD.